columbia/xray/findings.md

  Looking at the ad data, we were surprised to notice what we believe is a projection of a general economic trend in our society.
 According to a [recent NYT article](http://dealbook.nytimes.com/2014/07/19/in-a-subprime-bubble-for-used-cars-unfit-borrowers-pay-sky-high-rates/), our society is undergoing a new subprime loan bubble, this time for used cars.
-We saw a significant number of car loan ads that promised 100% acceptance without credit score or backing, and which correlated strongly with keywords such as *loan*, *borrow*, or *debt*.
+We saw a significant number of subprime ads for used cars that promised 100% acceptance without credit backing.
+ Some of these ads correlated strongly with keywords such as *loan*, *borrow*, or *debt*.
 We also saw a car dealership ad that enticed users to take a Toyota test drive for a $50 gift card; that ad was strongly correlated with the *debt* keyword.

 4. <font color="blue"><b>Targeting sometimes misses the point:</b></font>
 One might think that ad targeting is always precise.
 However, we found quite a